docker/getting-started-todo-app/README.md

 This project provides a sample todo list application.
 It demonstrates all of the current Docker best practices, ranging from the Compose file, to the Dockerfile, to CI (using GitHub Actions), and running tests.
-It's intended to be a well-documented to ensure anyone can come in and easily learn.
+It's intended to be well-documented to ensure anyone can come in and easily learn.

 ## Application architecture